1. Introduction

 }

-An Access Mode MUST be granted over a resource if and only if in the set of Policies controlling access to it:
+An Access Mode MUST be granted if and only if in the set of Effective Policies:

 The following example authorization graph means that access to resource X is controlled by Policy B and Policy C. Depending on the satisfaction of Policies B and C, different access modes will be granted.